 - Assist your manager in developing realistic expectations that are appropriate for the work.

 - Make sure to add personal attributes to that list so that the chosen applicant has a better chance of fitting in with the team.

-The hiring manager should be able to develop a clear job description for the HR staff, who will then create a job listing depending on what they’ve determined.
+The hiring manager should be able to develop a clear job description for the HR staff.
+The staff will then create a job listing on the employment market, depending on what they’ve determined.